 Ranunculus, Peonies, Roses, Astilbe, Majolica, and Plumosa

 Take a cue from this chic California bride and ask for a mix of blooms in different shades within the same color family.
 The Little Branch used ranunculus, peonies, garden roses, astilbe, pink majolica, sweet pea, and plumosa to craft this pretty-in-pink bouquet.

 Garden Roses, Orchids, Jasmine, and Tweedia

-Perfect for a late spring or early summer wedding, this all-white arrangement by Oleander Curated consists of garden roses, orchids, flowering jasmine vine, tweedia, and various foliage.
+Here's a bouquet perfect for a late spring or early summer wedding.
+This all-white arrangement by Oleander Curated consists of garden roses, orchids, flowering jasmine vine, tweedia, and various foliage.

 Peonies, Nielle, Achillea, and Orlaya Grandiflora

 Do you envision yourself carrying a petite bouquet on your big day?
-We heart this sweet arrangement by PRUNE les fleurs in Montreal featuring peonies, nielle, achillea, and orlaya grandiflora.
+We adore this sweet arrangement by PRUNE les fleurs in Montreal featuring peonies, nielle, achillea, and orlaya grandiflora.

-Protea, Dahlias, Juliette Roses, Ranunculus, Smoke Tree Foliage, and Dusty Miller
+Protea, Dahlias, Roses, Ranunculus, Smoke Tree Foliage, and Dusty Miller

 Parrot Tulips, Garden Roses, Ranunculus, Poppies, and Tweedia

-Decoration Inc. designed this eye-catching ombre bouquet using parrot tulips, garden roses, ranunculus, poppies, and tweedia.
+This arrangement is basically a sunset in flower form.
+Decoration Inc. designed this eye-catching ombré bouquet using parrot tulips, garden roses, ranunculus, poppies, and tweedia.